sdepold/javascript-basics/architecture/01-model-view-controller/README.md

 - Contains the business logic
 - Defines the structure of data
-- Knows how to store and retrieve data from potentially remote storages
+- Knows how to store and retrieve data from potential remote storages

 ### View